18 Witches in Children’s Books

 Kiki’s Delivery Service by Eiko Kadono, illustrated by Emily Balistrieri

-As a huge fan of the movie, I was so impressed at how true to the original book, the film stayed.
-This sweet story is about a 13-year-old half-witch named Kiki who leaves home for her year-long apprenticeship in a town.
-She flies with her cat and they find a seaside town that needs a witch.
+As a huge fan of the movie, I was so impressed at how true to the original story the movie was.
+This sweet witch book is about a 13-year-old half-witch named Kiki who leaves home for her year-long apprenticeship in a town.
+She flies with her cat, and they find a seaside town that needs a witch.
 There, Kiki settles above a bakery and uses her wits and magic to endear herself to the town as a helpful delivery girl.
 Lovely, lovely, lovely!

 Eva Evergreen, Semi-Magical Witch by Julie Abe